Jinglemisk/farkle/README.md

 - The host launches the game via localhost.
 - As they are waiting in the lobby, they can choose between **Rush**, **Sprint** and **Marathon** game modes.
-- When all players join, the host clicks “Start Farkle!” to launch the game.
+- When all players join, the host clicks "Start Farkle!" to launch the game.
 - All players roll a single die to determine who goes first.
 - Host has rolled 2, Player A has rolled 6 and Player B has rolled a 4.
     - Player A, Player B and the Host are placed on the table in clockwise order.